daniel-payne/state-mutex-npm-package/README.md

 ### useLocalState (key: string, defaultValue: StorageValue)

-In addition to sharing the state across all components, this hook cooridnates the saving and updating of the value in the local storage.
-It will proritixe the local storage value over the progrmaticly assigned default value.
+In addition to sharing the state across all components, this hook coordinates the saving and updating of the value in the local storage.
+It will prioritize the local storage value over the programmatically assigned default value.

-This hook is designed to be used in applications where the logic is spread across multipule browser tabs, and is a good control and command system that does away with the need for cooridnating webHooks.
+This hook is designed to be used in applications where the logic is spread across multiple browser tabs, and is a good control and command system that does away with the need for coordinating webHooks.

 ```typescript
 import { useLocalState } from "@keldan-systems/state-mutex"